 Kentucky state employment laws require employees be paid at least semi-monthly (twice a month).
 Final Wages Final wages must be paid on the next normal pay period or 14 days following the termination date whichever occurs last.

 The statute of limitations for bringing forward Kentucky labor law claims is five (5) years, so back wages can be recovered back to five years from the time of filing.

 Yes.
 State law in Kentucky doesn’t limit the amount of hours employees can be required to work.

 Can my pay rate be changed?

 Yes, as long as you are informed of the change prior to doing any work at the new rate.

 Can my position be changed from hourly to salary?

-Yes; however, please note your job duties and pay rate may still entitle you to overtime pay for hours worked over 40 in a workweek.
+Yes, but please note that your job duties and pay rate might still enable you to overtime pay for any hours worked over 40 in one workweek.